 In summary, if you are involved in transporting goods or passengers in the United States, you may need to obtain an MC number.
 FMCSA Hours of Service Suspended topics.
 Motor carriers, freight forwarders, and brokers must get an MC number from the FMCSA.

 - Motor carriers who transport passengers or cargo in interstate commerce and have commercial drivers operating their vehicles.

-- Drivers of these motor carriers must have a valid U.S. DOT number displayed on the side of any vehicle they are driving for commercial purposes in interstate commerce.
+- Drivers of these motor carriers must have a valid U.S. DOT number displayed on the side of any vehicle they drive for commercial purposes in interstate commerce.

 - You must obtain an MC number from the Federal Motor Carrier Safety Administration (FMCSA) if you are a freight broker, freight forwarder, or hazardous materials transporter involved in interstate commerce.

-- Any company that receives payment for transporting property or individuals across state lines is required to hold an MC number.
+- Any company that receives payment for transporting property or individuals across state lines must hold an MC number.

-Individuals who move household goods across state borders may also be required to obtain an MC Number if they are engaging in business as a common carrier.
+Individuals who move household goods across state borders may also be required to obtain an MC Number if they engage in business as a common carrier.